mroberts1/BOOTSTRA.386/manual/index.md

 # Preface

-It was Fall 1982.
-Headquarters in Boston tasked us with bringing the microcomputer to the mainstream.
-Their dream was a full-screen interface supporting pointing devices connected through any bus and color displays running on everything from future palmtops to today's mainframes.
-Also, they want it to fit on a single floppy and be usable by a non-technical person in minutes.
+Fall 1982: Headquarters in Boston tasks us with bringing the microcomputer to the mainstream.
+Their dream is a full-screen interface supporting pointing devices and color displays running on everything from future palmtops to today's IBM PC.
+Also, they want it to be usable by a non-technical person in minutes.

 The problem is nobody has built this and nobody knows how.
 We don't even know if IBM PCs are capable of such a feat.
 We were going to try anyway.

 We had no aspirations of becoming the cartographers of tomorrow's empires or breathing the first gasps of a rarified air that will eventually fill our technofuture.
-It was just kinda right place, right time, I guess.
+That was just kinda right place, right time, I guess.

 This is our story.

 # Planning Party

-When Nolan Bushnell sold Atari and started Chuck-E-Cheese a few years ago we joked he was just going lower in the stack - providing the fuel to the fire on Sandhill Road.
+When Nolan Bushnell sold Atari and started Chuck-E-Cheese a few years ago we joked he is just going lower in the stack - providing the fuel to the fire on Sandhill Road.
 At least fuel to a team of ambitious engineers who I was eating late night pizza in Menlo Park on a Saturday night with shortly after Halloween.

 Like most Saturday night parties in Silicon Valley, we talked about the future of computing and how it was going to change the office of the 1990s.
 We were passing around this book, *Smalltalk-80*, describing some personal office computers by Xerox, unrelated to their 500 series minicomputers, to be used by just a single non-technical person to do work in a way that obsoletes the mail room, switchboard, and even the secretary.